maximtereshchenko/conveyor/README.md

     * A schematic can be constructed up to the specified stage: CLEAN, COMPILE, TEST, ARCHIVE or PUBLISH.
 Stages transition from COMPILE up to specified stage.
 CLEAN is a special stage, it should be explicitly specified to be active
+    * Schematics are constructed in parallel by default
 * Dependency version resolution
     * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result class